 For a conference claiming to turn men into stronger Christians, it’s emphasizing not only things non-essential to being a Christian man but things contrary to core Christian principles.

 Like my husband said: It’s not that there’s MMA there.
 It’s that they’re calling it Christian.

 This narrative of manhood presented as the promo presents it as the definition of a “strong man,” with no counterbalance, is, in my view, toxic masculinity at its finest.

-More resources: Rebecca Kotz explains how gender is more than stereotypes: it’s the basis for patriarchal oppression.
+*More resources: Rebecca Kotz explains how gender is more than stereotypes: it’s the basis for patriarchal oppression.
 Engaging, informative, and well worth the 35 minutes of your time!
-Behind the Mask, a Netflix documentary on the damage toxic masculinity does to men and boys, is another must-watch.
+The Mask You Live In, a Netflix documentary on the damage toxic masculinity does to men and boys, is another must-watch.
 I watched it once while pregnant with my son and then insisted my husband watch it with me again.